 You do not have to buy software and hardware.
-They are provided by the cloud.
-Hence you save costs such as office space rent, electricity, air conditioning, maintenance as well as operational expenses.
+The cloud provides them.
+Hence, you save costs such as office space rent, electricity, air conditioning, maintenance, and operational expenses.
 Also, you pay only for the services that you use.
-Earlier there used to be unused hardware and software for organizations using on-premises hardware and software.
+Earlier, there used to be unused hardware and software for organizations using on-premises hardware and software.
 Cloud eliminates that aspect of the business.

 You can change the resources you need from the cloud up or down.
 This was not possible earlier.
 Companies had to buy additional resources when requirements increased.
 When requirements reduced, they were left with unwanted resources.

 3. Allows companies to focus on their core areas of business

 Earlier, businesses had to allocate human resources, time, money, and effort to manage in-premises hardware.
 Cloud takes care of all the hardware and software aspects of businesses.
 This allows the business to concentrate on taking care of their domain areas.

 4. Swift deployment

 Thanks to the cloud your business system can be up and running in just a few minutes.
 This gives an early lead over companies using the traditional or conventional approach.

 5. Competitive advantage

 Businesses leveraging the cloud has a strategic edge over those that don’t.
 This is because they can start off quickly and have the latest hardware as well as software services.

 6. Compete with bigger players

 Cloud creates a level playing field.
 Even small companies can afford it.
 They don’t have to spend a huge amount initially to start operating.
 The cloud subscription cost is much less than outright purchasing the new and latest hardware as well as software.

 7. Employees can work from any place at any time

 Cloud services are available round the clock.
 Even if the office is closed work can go on.
 You can work at any time and from any geographical location as long as you have an Internet-enabled device.

 8. Superior collaboration

 Thanks to the cloud technology company staff stationed in different places can collaborate conveniently while maintaining high levels of security.